daaronr/micro-giving-pub/osborne_rubinstein_notes/chapter1_britt.md

 'Whale' $R_s$ 'Minnow' $\rightarrow$ `true`
 'Minnow' $R_s$ 'Whale' $\rightarrow$ `false`

+Britt's comment: Thank you!
+These examples are great!!
+I think they would be great to put in the web-book if you are planning to create one.

 <br>

 >  For example, “acquaintance” is a binary relation on a set of people.
 For some pairs $(x , y )$ of people, the statement “x is acquainted with y ” is true, and for some pairs it is false.